Nonequilibrium crossover in the supercritical region from quench dynamics: Abstract

 \section{Abstract}

-Distinguishing different subphases in the supercritical region is a fundamental issue in statistical physics and condensed matter physics.
-Traditional approaches mainly rely on static thermodynamic response functions or equilibrium correlation functions, which are inherently confined to quasi-static processes.
-In this work, we adopt a nonequilibrium dynamical perspective to investigate the evolution of a holographic superfluid model following a rapid quench across the critical point.
-We find that the invasion phenomenon induced by topological defects persists in the supercritical region, and the invasion velocity exhibits a clear turning point as a function of the quench endpoint $\rho_f$.
-This turning point defines a new nonequilibrium supercritical crossover line.
-In contrast to the classical Widom line or Frenkel line, this new crossover line encodes both thermodynamic information and kinetic information, reflecting the dynamical nature of the supercritical region under nonequilibrium conditions.
-This study provides a novel nonequilibrium dynamical approach for characterizing supercritical subphases.
+Distinguishing different subphases in the supercritical region is an important issue in statistical physics and condensed matter physics.
+Traditional approaches rely mainly on static thermodynamic response functions or equilibrium correlation functions, which are essentially limited to quasistatic processes.
+In this paper, we investigate the evolution behavior of a system after a rapid quench from the perspective of nonequilibrium dynamics within a holographic model.
+We find that, using the time at which inhomogeneous structures appear most rapidly, we can define a supercritical crossover curve based on the pure phase separation process.
+In addition, the uniform invasion phenomenon induced by topological defects persists in the supercritical region, and the invasion velocity exhibits a clear turning point as a function of the quench endpoint.
+This turning point can define another new nonequilibrium supercritical crossover line that simultaneously incorporates the effects of both symmetry breaking and phase separation.
+Unlike the classical Widom line or Frenkel line, these two new crossover lines contain both thermodynamic information and dynamical information, reflecting the dynamical nature of the supercritical region under nonequilibrium conditions.
+This work provides a novel nonequilibrium dynamical approach for characterizing supercritical subphases.